ritwizsinha/SignLanguageConvertor/README.md

 6. Relu function

-In the project Relu function is used.
+In the project Relu function is used as activation function.

 ![3 x 3 Output matrix](./public/leakyrelu.png)

 7. Pooling Layer